 How to Use This Page

-You have a big decision ahead of you.
+You have an exciting year ahead of you.
 And while we are unable to invite you to visit campus right now, we know there is much you still need and want to know about Bates.
-We’re working hard to bring as much information as possible online so you and your family can have everything you need as you decide if you’ll call Bates home this fall.
+We’re working hard to bring as much information as possible online to you and your family.
 Check back often.
 We’re creating new content regularly to help answer your questions and opportunities to connect you with the Bates community and your future classmates.

 Bates students tend to be up for just about anything.
 It’s a good thing we have about three dozen majors and two dozen minors.